The Best Dropbox Alternative for Music Professionals

 DropCue: Built for This

 DropCue is purpose-built for music professionals.
-Unlike Dropbox, which is generic file storage, DropCue is a pitching and delivery platform — same features as DISCO.ac at roughly half the price, with a cleaner modern interface.
+Unlike Dropbox, which is generic file storage, DropCue is a pitching and delivery platform — same features as DISCO.ac with every feature included at a fraction of the cost, with a cleaner modern interface.

 What you get: